 In this community watering hole, almost anything goes.
 Friendly chess games, performance art, and live music make it a meeting ground for any and all residents.

 You might also encounter a protest or public demonstration; the park has become synonymous with activism, social justice, and self-expression.

 Well-balanced.
 Active days blend into fun, relaxing nights.

-Entertainment never ends in the Village.
-The neighborhood is a popular meet-up spot for get togethers amongst friends.
+The entertainment never ends in the Village.
+The neighborhood is a popular meet-up spot for get-togethers amongst friends.